karmaniverous/get-dotenv/README.md

 The `getdotenv` base CLI includes one very useful subcommand: `batch`.

 This command lets you execute a shell command across multiple working directories.
-Executions occur within the loaded `dotenv` context, which may or may not be relevant.
+Executions occur within the loaded `dotenv` context.
+Might not be relevant to your specific use case, but when you need it, it's a game-changer!

-My most common use case for this command is a microservice project where release day finds me updating dependencies & performing a release in over a dozen very similar repositories.
+My most common use case for this command is a microservice project where release day finds me updating dependencies & performing a release in well over a dozen very similar repositories.
 The sequence of steps in each case is exactly the same, but I need to respond individually as issues arise, so scripting the whole thing out would fail more often than it would work.

 I use the `batch` command to perform each step across all repositories at once.
 Once you get used to it, it feels like a superpower!

-Lest you doubt, consider this:
+Lest you doubt what that kind of leverage can do for you, consider this:

 [![batch superpower in action](./doc/contributions.png)](https://github.com/karmaniverous)